Gravitational Lensing in Kerr-Newman Anti de Sitter Spacetime: Introduction

 \section{Introduction}

 In the recent times, gravitational physics and astrophysics have entered a new period: Black holes, which are arguably the most interesting objects of theoretical physics come into reach of direct observation.
-Phenomena arising from the deflection of electromagnetic radiation (light) in a field of gravity are called gravitational lensing (GL).
-Besides, a gravitational lens is an object causing a detectable deflection of light.
-The main theory of GL was proposed by Liebes and Refsdal \cite{is1,is2}.
-For a topical review and detailed discussions about the GL, the reader is referred to \cite{is3,is4,is5,is6,is7,is8,is8n,is8nn,is8nnn} and references therein.
+The phenomenon arising from the deflection of electromagnetic radiation (light) in a field of gravity is called gravitational lensing (GL), and a gravitational lens is an object causing a detectable deflection of light.
+The main theory of GL, which has been proposed by Liebes and Refsdal \cite{is1,is2}, is an astrophysical technique that uses the observed path of light from distant objects to both infer characteristics of foreground mass distributions and image background sources at much higher resolution than is possible with normal telescopes.
+For further details, the reader is referred to \cite{is3,is4,is5,is6,is7,is8,is8n,is8nn,is8nnn} and references therein.

 In fact, GL by black holes began to be observationally important since 1990s.
-Rauch and Blandford \cite{is9} showed that, when a hot spot seen in a black hole’s accretion disk or jet passes through caustics of the Earth’s past light cone (caustics produced by the spacetime curvature of the hole), the brightness of the X-rays of hot spots will be subject to sharp oscillations with informative shapes.
+Rauch and Blandford \cite{is9} showed that when a hot spot seen in a black hole’s accretion disk or jet passes through caustics of the Earth’s past light cone (caustics produced by the spacetime curvature of the hole), the brightness of the X-rays of hot spots will be subject to sharp oscillations with informative shapes.
 This has motivated a number of quantitative studies of the Kerr metric’s caustics \cite{is10,is11}.

-In 1998 \cite{is12}, observational evidence of a high red-shift type Ia supernova suggests that the expansion of our cosmos is actually accelerating in nature \cite{is13}, which convinced researchers to rehabilitate the cosmological constant ($\Lambda$) concept originally proposed by Einstein.
-Initially, $\Lambda$ was assumed to be a constant quantity, but as time passed it was understood that it was a scalar variable rather than a constant number. $\Lambda$ changes with time and its obtained decreasing value is about $\left(\leq 10^{-56} \mathrm{~cm}^{2}\right)$, which is consistent with the observational evidences \cite{is13my}.
-The remarkable effects of the variation of $\Lambda$, in the astrophysical scenario, have been studied in great detail by \cite{is14n,is15n}.
+One of the main motivations behind a great many of theoretical cosmological studies is to establish a model that fits the astronomical data.
+The potential candidates of such a cosmological model are aimed to be used for explaining the formation and evolution of the Universe.
+In 1998 \cite{is12}, the observational evidence of a high red-shift type Ia supernova suggested that the expansion of our cosmos is actually accelerating in nature \cite{is13}, which convinced researchers to rehabilitate the cosmological constant ($\Lambda$) concept originally proposed by Einstein.
+The effects of the variation of $\Lambda$, in the astrophysical scenario, have been studied in great detail by \cite{is14n,is15n}.
+While many plausible models have been proposed with the intention of explaining this accelerated expansion, the cold dark matter model with $\Lambda$ ($\Lambda$CDM model) seems to be highly consistent with the observational data \cite{is14}.
+For this reason, Einstein's equations need to be modified with $\Lambda$ at the cosmological scale.